zhwu-cecilia/Finger-Oximetry-Hackathon/README.md

 ### **Project Overview**
 This project quantifies and corrects **bias in pulse oximeter readings** across different **skin tone categories** and **sex**.
 Using matched *pulse oximeter (SpO₂)* and *blood gas (SaO₂)* data, we developed a statistical model to estimate and correct systematic over- or underestimation of true oxygen saturation.
+This regression model is built on data collected from healthy volunteers.
+Applying this model to patient pulse oximetry data shall consider other confounding factors contributing to altered fingertip perfusion (Reynold's Syndrome, Diabetes Mellitus, other damages) and reduced light permeability (nail painting).

 ---